ESA-VirES/VirES-Server/vires/README.md

 The product identifier is inferred from the product filename.
 Products in one collection must be unique.
 Registering the same product file in two different collections is possible but it is treated as two independent products.

-By default, an attempts to register the same product in one collection again is **ignored**, this can be changed by setting the `--conflict` option to `UPDATE` which updates the original product record:
+By default, an attempts to register the same product in one collection again is **ignored**, this can be changed by the `--update` option:

 ```
-$ <instance>/manage.py product register -c SW_OPER_MAGA_LR_1B --conflict=UPDATE -f product_list.txt
+$ <instance>/manage.py product register -c SW_OPER_MAGA_LR_1B --update -f product_list.txt
 ```

 By default the registration does not allow time overlapping products to prevent accidental registration of different versions of the same product.
 The registration detects time-overlaps and **replaces** the old products by the new one.
-If this behavior is not desired (e.g., the registered products' times naturally overlap) set the `--overlap` option to `IGNORE`:
+If this behavior is not desired (e.g., the registered products' times naturally overlap) use the `--ignore-overlaps` option:

 ```
-$ <instance>/manage.py product register -c SW_OPER_MAGA_LR_1B --overlap=IGNORE -f product_list.txt
+$ <instance>/manage.py product register -c SW_OPER_MAGA_LR_1B --ignore-overlaps -f product_list.txt
 ```

 #### Product Listing